chelma/LP04/README.md

 # LP04

-This package contains some prototype code to learn more about creating summarized extracts of reference documentation that be provide grounded knowledge for LLM inference
+This package contains some prototype code to learn more about creating summarized extracts of reference documentation that be provide grounded knowledge for LLM inference.
+It uses Beautiful Soup and LangChain to extract the text from a web page, convert it to markdown, and summarize/compress the contents.
+Particularly large web pages are likely to break the tool, as the Bedrock inference API has a maximum output of 4096 tokens.

 ### Running the code